astrahalora/planet-exploration/README.md

 # About

 Desktop and tablet Map Generator Application with React frontend and Java backend.
+Just click a button and you get a map!

 - custom designed images
 - functional components
 - java controller api for spring boot application
-- map and map element configuration, validation, positioning
+- map and map element configuration, generation, validation, positioning
 - map writing to .map file and display representation
 - unit testing